Armadill0/harbour-tasklist/README.md

 ================
 - current languages: English (default), German
 - new languages tutorial:
+    - download the plain language file: https://github.com/Armadill0/harbour-tasklist/raw/master/harbour-tasklist_plain.ts
     - copy the harbour-tasklist_plain.ts to harbour-tasklist_[your_country_code].ts (e.x. harbour-tasklist_fr_FR.ts)
+    - using text editor:
+        - translate everything in the <source></source> Tag into the <translation type="unfinished"></translation> Tag one line below
+        - send me the file via mail
+    - using QT Linguist:
         - start QT Linguist (part of the Qt SDK)
         - import the harbour-tasklist_[your_country_code].ts file
-    - translate all entries and save the file
+        - translate all entries and save your changes
-    - export the library to [your_country_code].qm and send both files to me via mail
+        - send me the file via mail
+    - every contributor will be mentioned in the About page :-)

 Known Bugs
 ================